Director of Quaker House, Fayetteville-Ft. Bragg, North Carolina 2001-2012. Since retirement, he has lived in Durham NC.

 In the summer of 1994, Chuck accepted a position at Pendle Hill, a Quaker center near Philadelphia.
-Chuck directed the Pendle Hill Issues Program for three years, overseeing conferences and publications on issues important to Friends.
+Chuck directed a Pendle Hill Issues Program for three years, overseeing conferences and publications on issues important to Friends.
 (You can see some examples of this work in the partial Bibliography below.)
 During this time he also published a book, Without Apology: The Heroes, the Heritage and the Hope of Liberal Quakerism, and was appointed Clerk of the Fellowship of Quakers in the Arts (FQA), a National network.

 In late 1997, Chuck left Pendle Hill and headed to Central Pennsylvania, where he continued writing, editing and publishing, and taught several courses at nearby Penn State University.
 A continuing focus of his study and publications since this time has been the history and evolution of liberal Quakerism in America, particularly its theological evolution.
 In 1999 he established Quaker Theology, a semi-annual journal which published for twenty tears and is available both in print and online.
 Chuck edited the journal with Friend Stephen Angell.

 In 1998, he and the Fellowship of Quakers in the Arts created the Lemonade Art Gallery at the Friends General Conference annual Gathering.
-Chuck served as Curator of the Lemonade Gallery, which became a part of the Gathering program for many years, through 2002.
+Chuck served as Curator of the Lemonade Gallery, which was a part of the Gathering program for many years, through 2002.
 During this period he was also Clerk of the Planning Committee for the 2001 Quaker Peace Roundtable, hosted by State College (PA) Friends Meeting.
 In addition he was part of the working group that planned the 2003 North American Quaker Peace Conference at Guilford College.